AndrewBKang/PromiseApp/README.md

 ##TODO

-0.Resolution titles? pictures?
+- Resolution titles? pictures?
-- decide whether or not you want to bring back titles...
-1.Separate scripts into their own files
+- Separate scripts into their own files
-2.Updates
-- make partial
+- make partial for updates
-3.Likes
+- Likes
 - create, destroy (just controller actions)
-4.Comments
-- paginate on click, no empty comments(jq: prevent default) 5.Observers
+- Comments paginate on click, no empty comments(jq: prevent default)
-- for polymorphic associations
+- Observers for polymorphic associations
-6.ElasticSearch
-- search usernames, resolution title? statement?, maybe comments?
+- ElasticSearch usernames, resolution title? statement?, maybe comments?
-7.OmniAuth
--sign in with facebook
+- OmniAuth, sign in with facebook
-8.Promises
+- Promises
-9.Groups (friend groups)
+- Groups (friend groups)
-10.Privacy settings on resolutions to friends and friend groups 11.Placeholder/Default Profile Pic
+- Privacy settings on resolutions to friends and friend groups
+- Placeholder/Default Profile Pic
-12.Try to Break Site and write validations/flash messages 13.Home Page (sortable divs)
+- Try to Break Site and write validations/flash messages
+- Home Page (sortable divs)
-14.Change to backbone
+- Change to backbone

 ##User Experience (current)

--Users sign up, optionally with a profile pic (later will implement default pic) -Users must check email to confirm
--Upon signing in users can visit profile page and create a resolution -Users can go to user show pages to add friend -Request is sent to other User who will have a friend request on the nav bar -drop down appears from navbar on click and user can accept friend request which subtracts the request # by one or removes if none
--the friend requester then receives a notification that the friend request was accepted -once a friendship is made, users' friend activity shows up in a right sidebar news feed.
--all window containers of resolutions have infinite scroll with 25 resolutions on each ajax request -resolutions can be commented on, no button, just press enter on the text area below a resolution -comments can be seen by clicking the "#{num_comments} comments" link -comments are not yet paginated, todo
+- Sign up with email confirmation
+- Users can create resolutions
+- Users can add friends
+- friend requests on nav bar
+- drop downs on nav bar, ajax friend requests and notifications
+- friend activity news feed
+- infinite scroll pagination in resolution divs
+- comments entered on keypress no button
+- comments toggle on click
+- comments are not yet paginated, todo
--users can also change profile picture on profile page and logout
+- users can also change profile picture on profile page and logout